tikul1/StudentManagemengAPI/README.md

 # FrameWork
 Express js FrameWork

-# Teacher and superAdmin with authorization and authentication
+# functionality
+ Management of school in which Teacher, student and superAdmin(HOD or Principal) can login and assign/add/remove/update as per their roles. aslo while creating admin can assign roles and upload pictures. authorization and authentications of users.

-# JOI for validation
+# Database
+  Mongodb.
+  JOI: for validation in models/ connecting mongodb locally and using mongodb compass cluster.

+# Image upload
-# multer for image upload
+  Multer: for single and multiple image uploading.

-# passportJS and JWT
+# Authorization and Authentication
+ passportJS
+ JWT

-# Bcrypt for password hashing
+ Bcrypt for password hashing

+# Documentation
-# swaggerJS for api documentation
+  Swagger using YML file for applications documentation

+# Reports
-# excel js for creating excel sheets
+  excelJs: for creating excel sheets

+# Advance
-# clustering for multithreading
+ clustering for multithreading to divide load on application. and making application 30%

-# docker
+# Tools

-# connection mongodb locally and using mongodb compass cluster
+  Nodemon: for continous app runtime
+  Docker: for handling and delivering application faster